Carglglz/bleico/docs/source/intro.rst

       * Write to Characteristics (from menu or dialog box)
       * Enable desktop notifications on notifiable Characteristics
       * Configurable tool tip
-      * Last update, Connection and RSSI status
+      * Last update, Connection status and RSSI
-      * Desktop Notification on Connection status changes.
+      * Desktop Notification on Connection status changes (can be disabled).
       * Automatic Reconnection on disconnect, in 30 seconds cycles until reconnected.